sortecoevo/sortee/content/contact.md

   link: mailto:sortecoevo@gmail.com
 ---

-You can contact us by using this email: sortecoevo@gmail.com
+You can contact us directly by using this email: sortecoevo@gmail.com, or the form below: